 CAT Creation Tutorial

-This tutorial is for creating Chia Asset Tokens (CATs).
-This CAT standard allows you to create fungible tokens on the Chia blockchain.
+The CAT standard allows you to create fungible tokens on the Chia blockchain.
 This step-by-step guide will go through creating your own CATs.
+For info on how CATs are built at the Chialisp level, see our CAT primitive page.

 Alternatively, if you're looking for non-fungible tokens on Chia, check out our NFT guide.